 Creating user trust through the protection of user's data content is the key to the widespread acceptance of the cloud computing.
 This study proposes a business model for cloud computing based on the concept of using a separate encryption and decryption service.
 In the model, data storage and decryption of user data are provided separately by two distinct providers.
-In addition, those working with the data storage system will have no access to decrypted user data, and those working with user data encryption and decryption will delete all encrypted and decrypted user data after transferring the encrypted data to the system of the data storage service provider.
+In addition, those working with the data storage system will have no access to decrypted user data, and those working with user data encryption and decrypted user data after transferring the encrypted data to the system of the data storage service provider.